a-type/graphql-cypher/README.md

 ### 🔑 Authorization friendly

-`graphql-cypher` is simple by default, but it gives you the option to optionally omit fields based on logic you define in a regular old reducer.
-This means it can better support custom authorization or pre-query logic.
+`graphql-cypher` doesn't require any resolvers by default, but it gives you the option to optionally omit fields based on logic you define in a regular old GraphQL resolver.
+This means it can better support custom authorization or pre/post-query logic.

 ```ts
 const resolvers = {